 Management continue to monitor the impact of the ongoing COVID-19 pandemic in Australia and its impact on the financial statements.
-The Scheme's net assets continue to record growth through strong investment performance and net inflows during the period.
+The Scheme's net assets continue to record strong growth through positive investment performance and net inflows during the period.
 The fair value management principles applied to the asset valuations include impacts from the pandemic and are consistent with the 30 June 2021 annual financial report.
-The Scheme has not been over-exposed to the industries worst affected by COVID-19 and as a result management have not made any additional adjustments to any estimates or valuations.
+The Scheme has not been over-exposed to the industries worst affected by COVID-19 and as a result Management have not made any additional adjustments to any estimates or valuations.